polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/storage.md

-Whereas [the `config` extension](#config) to the `decl_storage` macro allows you to configure a module's genesis storage state within a chain specification, the `build` extension allows you to perform this same task within the module itself (this gives you access to the module's private functions).
+Whereas [the `config` extension](#config) to the `decl_storage` macro allows you to configure a module's genesis storage state within a chain specification, the `build` extension allows you to perform this same task within the pallet itself (this gives you access to the pallet's private functions).
 Like `config`, the `build` extension accepts a single parameter, but in this case the parameter is always required and must be a closure, which is essentially a function.
 The `build` closure will be invoked with a single parameter whose type will be the pallet's `GenesisConfig` type